 My son and I visited the local folk festival to see members of our former Morris team before our move.
 They were surprised at how much he had grown within the 6 years since we last met.
-We made time to visit friends and acquaintances before our move and my Reiki student took me outfor a farewell lunch in an Italian restaurant.
+We visited other friends too and my Reiki student took me for a farewell lunch in an Italian restaurant.

 My husband, son and I met with friends from the London Pagan Conference for a meal.
-One was lead singer in a band that performed at parties and occasionally I joined them as a ‘backing vocalist’.
-His wife, my male friend who attended the Cornwall conference and my Pagan female singer friend also joined us at the restaurant.
-It was a fabulous evening and its times such as these that one realizes how important genuine friends are.
+One performed as a lead vocalist in a band at various events and occasionally I joined them as a ‘backing vocalist’.
+His wife was also with him plus another male friend who attended the Cornwall conference.
+The Pagan female singer also joined us at the restaurant.
+It was a fabulous evening and at times such as these one realizes how important genuine friends are.

-My husband purchased a transit van for the gradual transporting of furniture and other items to Cornwall during our visits.
-We accomplished this with no help from friends or family.
-On the day my son completed his final GCSE examination we were busy with packing clearing and cleaning the rented property.
-After collecting my son from school, we began our journey taking two vehicles filled with the rest of our belongings.
-My husband drove the van and I followed in the car.
-During the journey when I was alone (as my son spent time in each vehicle) I had time to contemplate many things.
+My husband purchased a transit van for the gradual transporting of furniture to Cornwall during our visits and we accomplished this with no help from friends or family.
+On the day my son completed his final GCSE examination at school we were busy packing remaining items, clearing and cleaning the rented property.
+After collecting him from school, we began our final journey taking two vehicles filled with our belongings.
+My husband drove the van and I followed in our car.
+During the part of the journey when I was alone (as my son spent time in each vehicle) I had time to contemplate many things.
 I thought of moving far away from my family, but as we had no contact for years it would make no difference where I was.
 I also thought of the wise woman and living in Cornwall may provide the opportunity to discover more about her.
-I sensed that getting to know her would not be easy as she once explained that she had a different sense of humour to most and her outlook was different from other Pagans The only information I had was from her talk about the wise woman work and I did not remember much of that as there were other distractions.
+I sensed that getting to know her would not be easy as she once explained she had a different sense of humour to most and her outlook was different from other Pagans The only information I had was from her talk about the wise woman work and I did not remember much of that as there were other distractions.
 My vision of a wise woman was completely different regarding the attire and image and she did not fit my expectations.
-I had read too many fairytales and expected one to find one living in a cottage deep in the forest working solitary.
+I had read too many fairytales and expected to find one living in a cottage deep in the forest working solitary.
 I was yet to discover if any of this were true.

 We eventually arrived at Pendle cottage just before 10pm and were tired but happy to be there.
-One of the neighbours stood at the gate waiting to welcome us.
-He was an elderly man in his 80s who had lived in the village all his life and was fond of Pendle cottage as he passed it daily on his way to school.
-He was a feisty little Cornish man with mischievous blue eyes and his wife was much younger than he.
-They regularly raised money for cancer charities as their previous partners had died from the disease.
+One of our neighbours stood at the gate waiting to welcome us, he was an elderly man in his 80s who had lived in the village all his life.
+He was fond of Pendle cottage as he passed it daily on his way to school many years ago.
+This man was a feisty little Cornishman with mischievous blue eyes and his wife was much younger than he.
+They regularly raised money for cancer charities as their previous partners had sadly passed away from this disease.

 I began to settle during the months that followed, but still found it difficult while my husband commuted to London.
 He would commute by motorcycle and had parked his transit van in the underground car park beneath the police station.
-He slept in the back of the van during the 18 months he worked there; apart from occasions when colleagues were on vacation and asked him to stay in their properties.
-My friends had intimated he could easily have an extramarital affair without my knowledge as he was so far away.
-My husband worked twelve-hour shifts and the time passed quickly for him.
+He slept in the back of the van during the 18 months he worked there; apart from occasions when colleagues were on vacation and asked him to take care of their properties.
+My friends had intimated he could easily have an extramarital affair without my knowledge as he was so far away, but he worked twelve-hour shifts and the time passed quickly for him.

 My son and I attended local karate classes taught by the couple I had contacted.
 I had hoped they were spiritual and would teach this aspect in their martial art.
 The Karate master developed an attraction to a young Ukrainian girl who attended classes.
 She seemed to reciprocate and he was flattered, but when she discovered he was not financially astute, it did not last.
 He was a former military man and proudly related horrific stories about his time there.
 He thought his students should be trained to kill as well as defend and we were taught some precise but different karate moves.